liquibase/Secure_POC/README.md

 </p>

 # 👋 Welcome to Liquibase!
+Liquibase Secure (formerly Liquibase Pro) is database change management made easy.
 This repository contains links to documentation, sample files, and tips for evaluating Liquibase.
-This evaluation is intended for people interested in learning about the capabilities of Liquibase Pro.
+This evaluation is intended for people interested in learning about the capabilities of Liquibase Secure

-Liquibase Pro enables best practices that are designed to remove friction from the flow of changes to databases.
-These practices ensure speed, quality, and governance within the change process.

 # 📒 Liquibase Documentation
 * [Documentation Home](https://docs.liquibase.com/home.html)
 * [Liquibase University](https://learn.liquibase.com/)

 # 🔧 Installing Liquibase
-Liquibase can be [installed locally](https://www.liquibase.com/download) on Windows, Mac, or Linux platforms (e.g., a workstation or automation tool agent/runner) or invoked using our [official Docker image](https://hub.docker.com/_/liquibase).
+Liquibase can be [installed locally](https://www.liquibase.com/download-secure) on Windows, Mac, or Linux platforms (e.g., a workstation or automation tool agent/runner) or invoked using our [Docker image](https://hub.docker.com/r/liquibase/liquibase-secure).

-To apply your Pro license key, follow the instructions [here](https://docs.liquibase.com/liquibase-pro/license-key.html).
+To apply your license key, follow the instructions [here](https://docs.liquibase.com/secure/get-started-5-0/apply-your-liquibase-secure-license-key).

 # 💡 Core Concepts
 If you are unfamilar with Liquibase concepts, here is some information to get you started.

-* [Changeset](https://docs.liquibase.com/concepts/changelogs/changeset.html): basic unit of database work
+* [Changeset](https://docs.liquibase.com/secure/user-guide-5-0/what-is-a-changeset): basic unit of database work
-* [Changelog](https://docs.liquibase.com/concepts/changelogs/home.html): text file containing collection of changesets
+* [Changelog](https://docs.liquibase.com/secure/user-guide-5-0/what-is-a-changelog): text file containing collection of changesets
-* [Tracking tables](https://docs.liquibase.com/concepts/tracking-tables/tracking-tables.html): tables created and maintained by Liquibase
+* [Tracking tables](https://docs.liquibase.com/secure/user-guide-5-0/what-is-the-databasechangelog-table): tables created and maintained by Liquibase

 Changelog formats can be mixed and matched as desired.
 Liquibase does not impose any file name requirements.